HwWobbe/Wip-Main/README.md

   - "MWS" > Azure promotion(s) structured
     - consider a Pause until DplT-11- availability ...
       - let Els suggest when he thinks MWS is is an effective integration
+        - h: data loss from tablet use may be a good reason
   - GIS library links per JrH - but not via Ta
     - TaContinuanceChallenge
       - subcontract the dev work for better value